The Lego Batman Movie: Plot

-Within the DC superhero dimension of the Lego multiverse, Batman protects Gotham City and fights crime.
-During his latest mission to stop the Joker and other Gotham supervillains from destroying the city, Batman succeeds, but also hurts Joker's feelings by telling him he is not as important in his life as he thinks he is, leading Joker to seek the ultimate revenge on him.
+Within the DC-centric portion of the Lego universe, Batman protects Gotham City and fights crime.
+During his latest mission to stop the Joker and his cronies from destroying the city, Batman succeeds, but additionally hurts Joker's feelings when he deems him a perfunctory presence in his life, leading the villain to develop a plot for revenge.

-The following day, Batman's alter ego Bruce Wayne attends the city's winter gala, which is celebrating both the retirement of Police Commissioner Gordon and the ascension of his daughter Barbara to replace him.
-Wayne is smitten by Barbara, and this distraction results in him unwittingly agreeing to adopt the enthusiastic orphan Dick Grayson.
-Wayne is then infuriated by Barbara's plans to restructure the police to function without the need of Batman.
-Joker crashes the party with other Gotham supervillains.
-Joker surrenders himself to police, while capturing almost all the other Gotham supervillains for police, except Harley Quinn.
-With so many supervillains incarcerated, Batman becomes desolate as Gotham no longer requires his crime-fighting skills.
+The following day, Batman's alter ego Bruce Wayne attends a gala celebrating both the retirement of Police Commissioner Gordon and the ascension of his daughter, Barbara, to replace him.
+Wayne is smitten by Barbara and this distraction results in him unwittingly agreeing to adopt enthusiastic orphan Dick Grayson.
+Wayne is then infuriated by Barbara's plans to restructure the police to function without Batman.
+Joker crashes the party with his cronies, but abruptly surrender themselves, except Harley Quinn, to the police.
+With so many villains incarcerated, Batman becomes despondent as Gotham no longer requires his crime-fighting skills.

-Suspecting that Joker is up to no good, Batman plans to steal Superman's Phantom Zone projector, a device that can banish anyone to the Phantom Zone, which houses some of the most dangerous villains in the Lego multiverse, only for Alfred to intervene and advise him to take care of Dick.
+Believing Joker is up to no good, Batman plans to steal Superman's Phantom Zone projector, a device that can banish anyone to the Phantom Zone, which houses some of the most dangerous villains in the Lego universe, only for Alfred to intervene and advise him to care for Dick.
 Batman initially refuses, so Alfred allows Dick to enter the Batcave.
-Appearing as Batman before Dick, Batman states that he is also adopting Dick, and fosters Dick as Robin to help in his scheme.
-Batman and Robin recover the projector from the Fortress of Solitude, break into Arkham Asylum and successfully send the Joker to the Phantom Zone.
-Suspecting that Joker wanted to be sent there, Barbara locks up Batman and Robin.
+Appearing as Batman before Dick, Batman states that he is also adopting him, now christened as Robin.
+Batman and Robin recover the projector from the Atomic Cauldron in the Fortress of Solitude, break into Arkham Asylum and successfully send Joker to the Phantom Zone.
+Suspecting that Joker wanted to be sent there, Barbara detains Batman and Robin.